Kidney disease in cats is a serious condition very common among older cats.

-Diets designed for cats with chronic renal failure are usually designed to be pH neutral or alkalinizing with low protein and increased vitamins.
+For example, diets designed for cats with chronic renal failure are usually designed to be pH neutral or alkalinizing with low protein and increased vitamins.

 Take Blood Pressure—Since blood pressure could be a precipitating cause, cat owners should seek professional veterinary diagnosis and treatment for hypertension.

-Water, water,water—Dehydration is a common symptom and sequel of kidney disease, so fluid therapy and holistic care are important in helping a cat maintain proper body chemistry.
+Water, water, water—Dehydration is a common symptom and sequel of kidney disease, so fluid therapy and holistic care are important in helping a cat maintain proper body chemistry.

-While chronic kidney disease is a terminal disease, there is good news regarding quality of life and life expectancy in the final stages of kidney failure in cats.
+While chronic kidney disease is a terminal disease, there is good news regarding the quality of life and life expectancy in the final stages of kidney failure in cats.

-Many cats can live for months and even years if they receive proper treatment and care for chronic renal failure.
+For example, many cats can live for months and even years if they receive proper treatment and care for chronic renal failure.

 They can continue a close-to-normal quality of life, especially because cats are very resilient and self-reliant.